-As for his own role, R. Menachem Mendel’s statements are conflicting.
+As for our topic, R. Menachem Mendel’s statements are conflicting.
 As we have seen, the attribute of “All” represents the tzaddik’s sense of distinction and eminence.
 Elsewhere he notes that this is characteristic of an individual who is not troubled over his negative qualities, but rather “happy with his lot, both materially and spiritually.”
 In that source he connects this quality to Jacob, who said, “I have everything [kol]” Gen. 33:11).
 However, in at least one place, he speaks of the aspect of kol as the quality of “baseness,” and teaches that “every intelligent individual must realize and work to attain the quality of the holy Shabbat, the quality of the Land of Israel, the quality of ‘All,’ for there he will achieve true baseness.”
 Unexpectedly, in this homily, Jacob is also connected with the quality of baseness, as “Jacob means heel, the quality of baseness.”
 The question addressed here is not whether both qualities are recommended – the quality of eminence and the quality of baseness.
 Indeed, R. Menachem Mendel writes that both are needed, each in different situations: “Therefore, each time, every intelligent person must weigh on the scales of justice which side to emphasize.
 He must decide, sometimes inclining toward greatness, sometimes toward baseness, according to the need of that particular moment.
 The tzaddik will follow the path appropriate for him at that specific time.”
 Instead, the problem here is that R. Menachem Mendel assigns these two opposing aspects to the same attribute – behinat kol, the quality of “All.”
 Some might say that this is a given, that the quality of “All” contains everything, including these opposing qualities; but this is not what we find in the sources discussed.
 At any rate, R. Menachem Mendel views the quality of “All” as one of the outstanding characteristics of the tzaddik.

 Spiritual Tzaddikut and Materialist Tzaddikut – Anti-Magia for Tzaddikim